 The fundamentals of improvisation; learn performance techniques concerning conceptual agreement, character creation, team building, and active listening in order to create intelligent and honest scenework.

 Students will immerse themselves in the world of applied theatre for health education, community development, and social change.
 By investigating the work of revolutionary artists, as well as contemporary applied theatre practitioners, students will develop an understanding of how theatre can be a catalyst for discussion, change, and health promotion.

-Students will apply the knowledge they’ve acquired in Applied Theater for Health I to create an original project or workshop on a health topic of their choosing.
-With a focus on collaboration, students will research, develop, and conduct theater for health workshops in partnership with a community or campus organization.
+Students will apply the knowledge they’ve acquired in Applied Theatre for Health I to create an original project or workshop on a health topic of their choosing.
+With a focus on collaboration, students will research, develop, and conduct theatre for health workshops in partnership with a community or campus organization.